-Beyond a student's first semester at the college, advisors are available on a walk-in basis in the Advising and Transfer Center to assist students with the registration process, transfer planning, declaring a major and more.
+Beyond a student's first Carroll term, advisers are available on a walk-in basis in the Advising and Transfer Center for assistance with the registration process, transfer planning, declaring a major and more.